How to Prepare for a College Alumni Interview

 Former Admissions Committee Member, Columbia University

-Reviewed: 5/4/22
+Reviewed: 4/25/24

 The college application process can be stressful for many students.
 You have to gather materials, take the SAT or ACT, write essays, and secure strong recommendation letters, all while balancing your daily activities.
-On top of all these requirements, some schools also offer college alumni interviews.
+On top of all these requirements, some schools also offer college interviews.

-Interviews can be nerve-racking for college hopefuls: what do you expect?
+Interviews can be nerve-racking for college hopefuls: What do you expect?
 How do you prepare?
-What if the interviewer throws a curveball and I’m not prepared?
+What if the interviewer throws a curveball, and I’m not prepared?
 If you’ve had any of these nagging thoughts cross your mind, we're here to put them at ease.

-The Purpose of College Alumni Interviews
+The Purpose of a College Interview

 Remember, you’ll likely spend four years learning on campus: make sure you’ll enjoy your time as an undergraduate.

-The last big reason you should consider an alumni interview if it’s offered is it helps demonstrate your interest in the school.
+College interviews also help demonstrate your interest in the school.
 Think about it: you probably wouldn’t be as keen to take time out of your day or travel for an interview if you weren’t interested in the school.

 Demonstrating interest helps colleges understand you’re likely to choose the school if you’re accepted.
 Mark J. Drozdowski, a professor at John Hopkins University and a University of Pennsylvania alumnus, said Penn alumni interviewed 96% of first-year applicants last year.

-You may be thinking that the percentage is incredibly high, given UPenn’s alumni interviews are optional.
+You may be thinking that the percentage is incredibly high, given UPenn’s interviews are optional.
 However, Drozdowski says, “Turning down the offer naturally wouldn't send a positive message about one's interest in attending.”

-College alumni interviews are beneficial for you and the school your interviewer represents.
+College interviews are beneficial for you and the school your interviewer represents.
 Take the opportunity to demonstrate interest, get your questions answered, and show why you’re an excellent fit!

-Which Colleges Do Alumni Interviews?
+Which Colleges Offer Interviews?

-Tips for College Interviews With Alumni
+Tips for College Interviews

 Wait for The School to Contact You About an Interview